abdallaamin/arabiansystems-fe-task/README.md

-# Next.js Car Search App
+# Arabian Systems Next.js Car Search App Task

+Hello Good People of Arabian systems

 This is a Next.js application that allows users to search for cars using an external API.
 Please note that I understand my solution may not exactly meet all the requirements as requested.
 I used an API from Rapid API that provides car data, and I implemented all the requested functionality based on this API response.
 Instead of "vehicles data," I used the car data from the external API.